AdobeDocs/adobe-dev-console/src/pages/guides/authentication/AdminAuthentication/index.md

 Admin authentication enables partner-built apps to read and modify Adobe enterprise customer data.
 Previously, enterprise customer data could only be manipulated through server to server authentication.
 Therefore, a customer had to build the app themsleves or plug in their server-to-server credentials in partner-built apps.

-With Admin authentication a partner application can now have a single set of credentials and multiple customers could install the app easily by providing consent to it.
+With Admin authentication a partner application can have a single credential and multiple customers can install the app.
 The customer no longer needs to supply their credentials to partner apps, thereby, strenghting their security posture.
+Furthermore, the partner apps built with Admin authentication are click-to-install apps which can be installed without the help of an IT department on the customer organization.

-To better understand the differences and similarities of admin authenticaton, let's compare it to other supported authentication types.
+To better understand the nuances of admin authentication, let's compare it to other supported authentication types.

 |                                 | Who builds the app?              | What data can the app access?  | How is data access governed?                                                                                                                                                      |
 |---------------------------------|----------------------------------|--------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|